thebe14/caso/doc/source/usage.rst

 command line
 ------------

-caso provides the ``caso-extract`` command to generate new records from your OpenStack deployment.
+``cASO`` provides the ``caso-extract`` command to generate new records from your OpenStack deployment.
 ``caso-extract -h`` will show a complete list of available arguments.

 Use the ``--extract_from`` argument to specify the date from when the records should be extracted.
-If no value is set, then caso will extract the records from the last run.
+If no value is set, then ``cASO`` will extract the records from the last run.
 If equal to "None", then extract records from the beggining of time.
 If not time zone is specified, UTC will be used.

 .. important::
    If you are running an OpenStack Nova version lower than Kilo there is a